 The bottom line is when prototyping, you’re kind of building your healthcare app, and, at the same time, you’re not.
 Only because at this stage, your users can’t download the product or perform any non-hard-wired action in the prototype.

 Step #3: Key things to consider when developing a healthcare app that will stand out

 At this point, you already have all the features that your medical app will ship with.
 And the click-through prototype.
 You’re fully equipped, and nothing can stop you from plunging headfirst into the development of your healthcare app, right?

-Right — for many cases, but not so fast — when you’re looking to build an exceptional healthcare app.
-We suggest you consider these three points, if anything, to ensure you’re building a health app that will make a real impact.
+Right — in many cases, but not so fast if you’re looking to build an exceptional healthcare experience.
+We suggest you concentrate on these three points during the development process to ensure you’re building a health app that will make a real impact.